 Thoroughbred Horse Racing is my passion.
 It started when at the age of 9 I found a book called Come On Seabiscuit by Ralf Moody on my Mother’s shelf.
 Reading that book was one of the most exciting things I ever did as a kid.
-I read that book so many times that I had entire chapters committed to memory and the dust jacket worn and ripped beyond recognition from so much use.
+I read it so many times that I had entire chapters committed to memory and the dust jacket worn and ripped beyond recognition from so much use.
 From that point on I was hopelessly addicted, reading every book on horse racing I could get my hands on, especially racehorse biographies.

 It is my dream to someday become a thoroughbred racehorse owner and win major races across the United States.
+Who wouldn’t want that, right?
 For about 1 ½ years I was part owner in a racehorse, Lord Greystoke raced, and owned by Hibiscus Stables.
 I was able to attend one of his races at Belmont Park on Kentucky Derby day, May 2nd 2009 and it was an incredible experience.
 While Lord Greystoke finished 7th in the race, being able to stand in an owner’s box not 30 feet away from Penny Chenery’s owner’s box was one of the most amazing feelings in the world.

 Later in the year Lord Greystoke was finally able to break through with a 4 ½ length win which made me feel like one of the world’s most accomplished thoroughbred owners and further fueled my appetite.
 I think it would be rally neat to win the Appleton Stakes (Gr.3) at Gulfstream Park, even though I’m generally a bigger fan of dirt racing I can’t help but think it would be neat for me to win a race with the same name as my last name.